static-web-server/static-web-server/docs/content/features/text-charset.md

 !!! info "Custom HTTP Headers Take Precedence"

-    Users can turn off the default UTF-8 charset if wanted or use a [Custom HTTP Headers](./custom-http-headers.md) with glob patterns to selectively apply charset to specific files.
+    Users can turn off the default UTF-8 charset if wanted or use [Custom HTTP Headers](./custom-http-headers.md) with glob patterns to selectively apply charset to specific files.

 ## Usage examples